-Another nurse walking by looks down, and says, “That’s Mack Dean, I see him at the gym all the time.”
+Another nurse walking by looks down and says, “That’s Mack Dean, I see him at the gym all the time.”
 So the nurse starts filling in the form with his name and what they can from their observations of the injuries.

 Mary turns to the blond, “Hildr, I take it you saw what happened?”

 The head nurse turns to the other nurse, “Jenny, take him through to radiology for a full set of body x-rays and an MRI.
 We can do that while we look for a responsible adult for him.”
-The nurse wheels Mack away, and the tall blond, Hildr, takes a seat to wait for her ride home.
+The nurse wheels Mack away as the tall blond woman, Hildr, takes a seat to wait for her ride home.

 Some minutes later the nurse is wheeling Mack into a treatment room when Helen, Hans, and Mrs Stein walk in the door.
-Helen walks over, and is told he has no serious injuries they can detect, but they are concerned he hasn’t regained consciousness yet.
+Helen walks over and is told Mack has no serious injuries they can detect but they are concerned he hasn’t regained consciousness yet.
 The senior nurse asks Helen to complete the paperwork while they give him a close physical examination in the treatment room.
 The doctor arrives, examines Mack, and sends for the duty physiotherapist.
 She arrives and gives his back, shoulder, chest, and leg muscles a thorough check out.

 Helen is called into the treatment room to discuss the treatment options for Mack.
-Helen walks into the room, and Mack is lying there in just his briefs.
-She’s not seen him without a shirt on before, and she’s surprised at how well developed his upper arm and chest muscles are.
-She’s seen him in swimmers and t-shirt in the gym pool, and she’s aware his legs are well muscled, but she’s not seen the overall effect before, and she’s surprised by how fit he looks.
-And how sad he looks lying there.
+Helen walks into the room and Mack is lying there in just his briefs.
+She’s not seen him without a shirt on before, so she’s surprised at how well developed his upper arm and chest muscles are.
+She’s seen him in swimmers and t-shirt in the gym pool so she’s aware his legs are well muscled but she’s not seen the overall effect before.
+So she’s surprised by how fit he looks, and how sad he looks lying there.

-Helen looks at the developing bruises on his chest and shoulders, and nods her consent.
+Helen looks at the developing bruises on his chest and shoulders then nods her consent.
 The physio and the nurse immediately start to rub Mack’s muscles with a strong smelling liniment.
 The smell is so strong Helen has to leave the room because she can’t stand it.

 Soon after that the three ladies go home for the day.
-Hans and Hildr have already left.
+Hans and Hildr have already left for their home.

 The next day Helen sends a note to the school advising them Mack is unwell.
 When she calls in on him at the hospital he’s awake and sitting up talking to Mr Stein.
 She has to smile while Mack abuses him for not using car stands instead of jacks to sit the car on while working on it.

-The physio arrives, and starts work on Mack’s upper body and legs again.
+The physio arrives to start work on Mack’s upper body and legs again.
 She’s almost finished when Mack asks, “Excuse me, Sarah, but what’s in that gunk you rub on me?
 It does sting a bit.”